Our blog is designed to offer

-Given the fact that the environment is being impacted more negatively than ever, you will be happy to know that rope access is 100% green.
+Given that the environment is impacted more negatively than ever, you will be happy to know that rope access is 100% green.

-In contrast to traditional methods, there is minimal footprint when using rope access to maintain considerable structures.
+In contrast to traditional methods, there is minimal footprint when using rope access to maintain large structures.
 No electricity, oil or petrol required.
 It’s a logical solution.

 It can take days to erect the appropriate scaffolding for a high-rise.
 Not to mention days to strike it once the job is complete.

 With rope access work, mobilisation and set-up time is much swifter than other means of access.
-The rigging itself takes only a few hours.
+The rigging only takes a few hours.
 As a result, rope access technicians can get going on a job with little preparation.
-Due to the mobility and agility of rope access, technicians can get to where they are required to be much quicker than with an aerial platform or scaffold.
+Due to rope access's mobility and agility, technicians can get to where they are required to be much quicker than with an aerial platform or scaffold.

 We put a sharp focus on the identification and safe methods of work, rope access rescue plans and other systems to support our incident & injury free status.

-Don’t forget that its also no responsibility of yours should something ever go wrong.
+Don’t forget that it is also no responsibility of yours should something go wrong.

 Rope Access has an excellent safety record.
-Statistically, it is the safest way to carry out high access work because of the training and safety precautions required to be a technician.
+Statistically, it is the safest way to carry out high-rise work because of the training and safety precautions required to be a technician.